The Three Stooges: Television debut

+Changes in film production

 In 1952, the Stooges lost some key players at Columbia Pictures.
-The studio decided to downsize its short-subject division, resulting in producer Hugh McCollum being discharged and director Edward Bernds resigning out of loyalty to McCollum.
+The studio decided to downsize its short-subject division, resulting in producer Hugh McCollum being discharged and director Edward Bernds resigning out of loyalty to McCollum, and having had creative differences with Jules White.
 Screenwriter Elwood Ullman, who had worked closely with Bernds, also resigned.
-Bernds had been contemplating his resignation for some time, as he and Jules White were often at odds.
 Bernds's departure left only White to direct the Stooges' remaining Columbia comedies.
 Not long after, the quality of the team's output markedly declined, with producer-director White now assuming complete control over production.
 DVD Talk critic Stuart Galbraith IV commented that "the Stooges' shorts became increasingly mechanical...and frequently substituted violent sight gags for story and characterization."
 Production was also significantly faster, with the former four-day filming schedules now tightened to two or three days.
-In another cost-cutting measure, White would create a "new" Stooge short by borrowing footage from old ones, setting it in a slightly different storyline and filming a few new scenes, often with the same actors in the same costumes.
-White was initially very subtle when recycling older footage: he would reuse only a single sequence of old film, re-edited so cleverly that it was not easy to detect.
+In another cost-cutting measure, White created a "new" Stooge short by borrowing footage from old ones, setting it in a slightly different storyline and filming a few new scenes, often with the same actors in the same costumes.
+White was initially very subtle when recycling older footage; he would reuse only a single sequence of old film, re-edited so cleverly that it was not easy to detect.
 The later shorts were cheaper and the recycling more obvious, with as much as 75% of the running time consisting of old footage.
 White came to rely so much on older material that he could film the "new" shorts in a single day.
-New footage filmed in order to link older material suffered from White's heavy-handed directing style and penchant for telling his actors how to act.
-Shemp, in particular, disliked working with White after 1952.
+New footage filmed to link older material suffered from White's heavy-handed directing style and penchant for telling his actors how to act.
+Shemp, in particular, disliked working with White after 1952, when White was the Stooges' only director.